AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 (?)
 Timeline [elements](Elements) are parts of the Gantt chart that are shown on the timeline and represent time intervals as well information related to them.

-On the Project Gantt chart and Resource Gantt chart, different types of elements are displayed, and for each element type slightly different appearance (and other) settings are available.
+On the Project Gantt chart and Resource Gantt chart, different types of elements are displayed, and for each element type slightly different settings are available.

-See the following articles to learn how to configure elements:
+See the following articles to learn how to configure the appearance of elements:

 * [Project Chart](Elements/Project_Chart), [Resource Chart](Elements/Resource_Chart) – all elements of one type
 * [Inividual Elements](Elements/Individual_Elements) – all elements at once